punkdit/huygens/huygens/doc/index.md

 Geometry and layout of these elements is generated using a linear constraint solver.
 Therefore, this system becomes a declarative graphics layout package.

-The huygens package is at an early stage of development, so expect things to change drastically and without warning.

 User guide
 ----------